UmakanthOS/Manual_Migration/option1.md

 ## Moodle Manual  Migration
 This document explains how to migrate Moodle from an on-premises deployment to Azure.
+For each of the steps, you have two approaches provided: one that lets you use Azure Portal and one that lets you accomplish the same tasks on a command line using Azure CLI.

 ### Option 1: Migrating Moodle with an ARM templates
 -   Migration of Moodle with an ARM template:  creates the infrastructure in Azure.